 The first of these lessons is a quick introduction for all users.
 The other is a comprehensive user guide for teachers.

 Characters with beliefs!
 Places with history!
 Dialogue with intent!
 Narrative Basics lessons teach all these features and more.
 Suitable for Middle Years and up.

 A new series of lessons about elements that take narrative writing from good to great.
 Coming up next: scene and summary!

-Develop a shared language for analysing text by exploring the way word groups and phrases create meaning and voice in authentic text.
+Explore how word groups and clause components work in authentic text.
 Suitable for Middle Years and up.

 Em dashes, semi-colons, and other super-useful-once-you-know-them punctuation tools, explored in a Writelike way.
 Suitable for Middle Years and up.